RocHack/bb/README.md

     $ bb balance -d
     516.42

-Quiet mode
+Verbose mode
 ----------

 If bb has not been run recently, it will have to log in to Blackboard (and to the Sequoia system for the balance command).
+This may take a while.

+To get a better idea of what is happening, you can use the `-v` option to increase verbosity.
+This is useful for debugging bb.

 For example:

-    $ bb balance -d
+    $ bb balance -d -v
     Logged in.
     Logged in to Sequoia.
     516.42

-To suppress the "Logged in..." messages, simply use the `-q` option.
+To suppress the "Logged in..." messages, simply leave off the `-v` option.

 Todo
 ----

 - Allow specifying multiple files
-- Add more commands?
+- Add more commands
-- Add help command
+- Add help command for each command